1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Go/Postgres.md

 #### Nested Transactions

 Postgres doesn't have nested transactions, but `pgx` implements them through `SAVEPOINT`.
 But nested transactions can be especially useful in tests.
 It allows the test to be transactional (e.g. rolled back) while still testing transactional behavior.

+#### Batched Queries

+- Batches are implicitly transactional.
+If any query in the batch fails the entire batch is rolled back.
+- There are limits on the number of queries that can be batched together.